5310S/weave/README.md

 - `PeerManager` with rudimentary radius-based filtering, optional attribute-based matching, and nearest-peer queries using the Haversine formula.
 - `PeerManager` supports peer removal and updates to location and attribute metadata.
 - `PeerManager` can rank nearby peers by shared attribute matches.
+- `PeerStore` persists known peers to disk and restores them on launch.
 - Sample command-line entry point demonstrating peer filtering and updates.
 - Unit tests covering radius-based, proximity-sorted, attribute-filtered, matching, and update logic.